Alexander Frederick Douglas-Home served as British Prime Minister for one year from October 1963 to October 1964.

-He lost his parliamentary seat in the 1945 general election, but regained it in 1950.
-However he was being forced to resign it in 1951, when he inherited his father’s seat in the House of Lords, becoming 14th Earl of Home.
+He lost his parliamentary seat in the 1945 general election but regained it in 1950.
+However, he was forced to resign it in 1951 when he inherited his father’s seat in the House of Lords, becoming 14th Earl of Home.

 Lord Home was appointed Foreign Secretary in 1960.
 In 1962, he was created a knight of the Order of the Thistle, which, in the event, entitled him to be styled “Sir” after renouncing his earldom.

-In 1963 the Conservative prime minister, Harold Macmillan, suddenly resigned as an indirect result of the Profumo scandal.
-Under the then rules the leadership of the Conservative Party was not decided by a vote party members but by a decision of the party’s elder statesmen.
+Under the then rules, the leadership of the Conservative Party was not decided by a vote party members but by a decision of the party’s elder statesmen.